AmitGit217/etl-mssql-to-postgresql/README.md

 1.Do not change anything from the prisma schema.
 This is your structure you need to fit in.

-2.You can use any tool you need, we are not going to block you from solving the problem for specific technologies.
+2.You can use any tool you need, we are not going to limit you from solving the problem for specific technologies.

 **Please make sure your solution is scalable as much as you can**